-Prohibition: May not be counted with MATH1111, MATH1001, MATH1901, MATH1906.
+Prohibition: May not be counted with MATH1111, MATH1001, MATH1901, MATH1906, BIOM1003 or ENVX1001.

 Functions and Modelling.
 The use of polynomial, exponential, periodic and logarithmic functions to model data, including the scaling of data using log-log and semi-log transformations.